leangjia/blender_docs/trunk/blender_docs/manual/sculpt_paint/introduction.rst

 Introduction
 ************

-Sculpting and painting uses :doc:`brushes </sculpt_paint/brush/index>` to paint directly on meshes.
+Sculpting and painting use :doc:`brushes </sculpt_paint/brush/index>` to paint directly on meshes.
 There are several :doc:`modes </editors/3dview/modes>` that use this.

 - :doc:`Sculpting </sculpt_paint/sculpting/introduction>`: